-Rhinoplasty, commonly referred to as a nose job, is a surgical procedure done for medical reasons - such as to correct breathing problems or trauma, or for cosmetic reasons to change the nose's shape and appearance.
+Rhinoplasty, commonly referred to as a nose job, is a surgical procedure to change the nose's shape and appearance for either cosmetic reasons or medical reasons, such as to correct breathing problems or trauma.

 The cost of your rhinoplasty treatment depends on where you choose to be treated and your individual needs.
 The pricing differential depends on many factors such as cost of living, exchange rates, practicing costs or regulatory conditions which may differ greatly from country to country.
-Below are average prices for rhinoplasty, you can always get in touch for more information.
+Below are starting prices for rhinoplasty.

 Once you have decided to pursue a rhinoplasty, you will need to undergo an initial consultation with your surgeon to begin planning your treatment.

 There are a variety of types of rhinoplasty and techniques, which are suitable for different goals:

 Reduction Rhinoplasty: Reduction rhinoplasty is designed to reduce the size of nasal features: bumps on the bridge, elongated or twisted nasal tip, or particularly wide nostrils.
 The doctor removes small amounts of bone or cartilage to achieve the desired results.
 The overall goal is to give the patient a nose that is more proportionate to their other facial features.

 Augmentation Rhinoplasty: Augmentation rhinoplasty aims to alter the shape of nasal features.
 This involves bone or tissue grafting to build up the nasal tip and/or bridge.
 Often this will use cartilage from other parts of the nose, usually the nasal septum, but if a patient does not have enough tissue in this area the doctor will often use rib bone, or cartilage from the ear or rib.